mreider/imgglobalsucks/index.md

 The hospital submitted the claim.
 Two years later I learned that IMG Global denied the claim (over $7,000) and never informed me.
 The hospital sold the debt to a Swiss collection agency who informed me of the situation.

 When I spoke with IMG they told me the hospital report showed that my symptoms began two weeks prior to the visit.
-Since my policy began 11 days prior - they denied the claim as a pre-existing condition.
-But this was impossible to me.
+Since my policy began a couple of days later they denied the claim as a pre-existing condition.
+But the dates make no sense.
 My chest pain began when I arrived in the USA.
-If they had started earlier, I would have visited the hospital in Vienna, where I live, and where healthcare is free.
+If it had started earlier, I would have visited the hospital in Vienna, where I live, and where healthcare is free.

-It was obvious that the doctor's notes were an estimate.
+It was obvious that the dates in the record were estimates.
 Perhaps I said "about two weeks ago," or maybe he rounded up.

 **Update: Nov 4, 2023**